andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/dependency-management/setting-up-carthage-for-the-terminal-timid.md

 With that comes the need for an easy way to manage external dependencies in our projects.
 We find the need to make sure that our projects have the right versions of whatever libraries or frameworks we're bringing in.
 We want to ensure that if we move to another machine or add folks to our teams that they can go and restore all those same external dependencies without a lot of hassle.
 Therein lies at least partial justification for the usage of dependency managers.

-The long-running &#8220;king of the hill&#8221; of dependency management for iOS developers has been the ever-popular [CocoaPods][4].
+The long-running "king of the hill&#8221; of dependency management for iOS developers has been the ever-popular [CocoaPods][4].
 However, there's a new kid on the block, and its picking up popularity.
-This &#8220;new&#8221; dependency manager is called [Carthage][5].
+This "new&#8221; dependency manager is called [Carthage][5].

 <a name="what-is-carthage" class="jump-target"></a>